samarsajad/App-Dev-Assignment/README.md

-# MyApp
+# DocView

-MyApp is an Android application designed to facilitate user login and image upload.
+DocView is an Android application designed to facilitate patient and doctor login, as well as medical image upload and viewing.
 This README provides a detailed overview of the app, its features, and instructions for setting it up and running.

 ## Features